moarychan/reddog-solutions/docs/initial-setup.md

 * Setup local Config Server and Registry Server
   - Start the application `local-eureka-server`
+  - Start the application `local-config-service`
-  - Start the application `local-eureka-server`
+  - Start the application `local-gateway`

 * Setup local env variables
     * Script creates an output with the variables needed.
 Source the file in your `./outputs` directory